Donate Your Apples

 What Do You Need To Do?

-Simply contact us below to let us know where you are in Cornwall (not in Cornwall – check for a local collector here), how many apples you are likely to be able to donate and when your apples are likely to be ready to pick (they are ready when they are starting to drop or when they fall when the branch is gently shaken).
-You can pick up apple sacks from us and if you are able to drop them to us that would be great.
+Simply contact us below to let us know where you are in Cornwall (not in Cornwall – check for a local collector here), how many apples you are likely to be able to donate, the variety (if you know it) and when your apples are likely to be ready to pick (they are ready when they are starting to drop or when they fall when the branch is gently shaken).
+You can pick up apple sacks from us and then drop them to us at FentonFenna Farm in Ruthvoes.
 Alternatively, of course, if you are not too far away and the volume is enough we can pick up your collected apples.

 For more information please see the Frequently Asked Questions (FAQs) below.